ArArgyridis/SPOR/README.md

 SPOR is distributed under GPL v3 or later.

-for further questions, please conact me at arargyridis at gmail  com
+for further questions, please contact me at arargyridis at gmail  com